mravanelli/pytorch_MLP_for_ASR/README.md

 #### 3. Setup the Config file.
 - Open the files *TIMIT_MLP_mfcc.cfg*,*TIMIT_MLP_fmllr.cfg* and modify them according to your paths.
-1) *tr_fea_scp* contains a list of the list files created with *create_chunks.sh*.
+1) *tr_fea_scp* contains the list of features created with *create_chunks.sh*.
 2) *tr_fea_opts* allows users to easily add normalizations, derivatives and other types of feature processing  (see for instance *TIMIT_MLP_mfcc.cfg*).
 3) *tr_lab_folder* is the kaldi folder containing the alignments (labels).
 4) *tr_lab_opts* allows users to derive context-dependent phone targets (when set to *ali-to-pdf*) or monophone targets (when set to *ali-to-phones --per-frame*).
 5) Modify the paths for dev and test data.
 6) Feel free to modify the DNN architecture and the other optimization parameters according to your needs.
-7) The required *count_file* in the config file (used to normalize the DNN posteriors before feeding the decoder) corresponds to the following file: *$KALDI_ROOT/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn/ali_train_pdf.counts* (that is automatically created by Kaldi when running the TIMIT s5 recipe).
+7) The required *count_file* (used to normalize the DNN posteriors before feeding the decoder and automaticallt created by kadldi when running s5 recipe) can be found here: *$KALDI_ROOT/egs/timit/s5/exp/dnn4_pretrain-dbn_dnn/ali_train_pdf.counts*.
 8) Use the option *use_cuda=1* for running the code on a GPU (strongly suggested).
 9) Use the option *save_gpumem=0* to save gpu memory.
 The code will be a little bit slower (about 10-15%), but it saves gpu memory.
 Use *save_gpumem=1* only if your GPU has more that 2GB of memory.

 #### 4. Train the DNN.
-- To run DNN training type:
+- Type the following command to run DNN training :
 ```
 python MLP_ASR.py --cfg TIMIT_MLP_mfcc.cfg 2> log.log
 ```